FlakysB/NorthWind_Project_EDA/NORTHWIND-PROJECT-EDA.md

 #  PROJECT DETAILS:
-This ia a Sales & order data for Northwind Traders, a fictitious gourmet food supplier, including information on customers, products, orders, shippers, and employees.
+This is a Sales & order data for Northwind Traders, a fictitious gourmet food supplier, including information on customers, products, orders, shippers, and employees.

 #  PROJECT OBJECTIVES: